MinterTeam/minter-network-web/content/docs/index.md

 more](https://docs.minter.network/#section/Minter-Check/Check-hijacking-protection)

-Note that maximum GasPrice is limited to 1 to prevent fraud, because GasPrice is set by redeem tx sender but commission is charded from check issuer.
+Note that maximum GasPrice is limited to 1 to prevent fraud, because GasPrice is set by redeem tx sender but commission is charged from check issuer.

+Tx's GasCoin must be the same as specified in the check.

 ### Set candidate online transaction